basilikum/leif/README.md

 ###leif.overrideExistingTemplates###

 Boolean property.
-Defines the behaviour on caching a template with the same path as an template that is already cached.
+Defines the behaviour on registering a template with the same path as an template that is already registered.
 If `true`, the previous template will be overridden.
 If `false`, the existing template remains and depending on the property `throwErrorOnOverrideExistingTemplates` an error will be returned.
 Default value is `false`.

+###leif.throwErrorOnOverrideExistingTemplates###

+Boolean property.
+Defines if an error will be returned, when trying to register a template with the same path as an template that is already registered.
+This will only have an effect if the property `overrideExistingTemplates` is set to `false`.
+Default value is `true`.

 ###leif.returnFirstTemplateOnMultipleMatches###

 Boolean property.
-Defines the behaviour searching a cached template by its name and finding multiple occurances.
+Defines the behaviour when searching a registered template by its name and finding multiple occurances.
 If `true`, the first occurance will be returned.
 If `false`, an error will be returned.
 Default value is `false`.
-Be aware that if you use the asynchronous function `cacheDirectory`, there is no guarantee in which order the templates will be saved in the template storage.
+Be aware that if you use the asynchronous function `registerDirectory`, there is no guarantee in which order the templates will be saved in the template storage.

-###leif.standardTemplatePathDelimiter###

-String property.
-Sets the standard delimiter to use when requesting a template by its path.
-Default value is `.`.

-###leif.throwErrorOnOverrideExistingTemplates###
+###leif.cacheTemplatesOnFirstRequest###

 Boolean property.
-Defines if an error will be returned, when trying to cache a template with the same path as an template that is already cached.
-This will only have an effect if the property `overrideExistingTemplates` is set to `false`.
+Defines if leif should automatically cache a template when it is first requested.
 Default value is `true`.